 Whence she was moved to the Kuwaiti shelter (established for runaway maids) so she could be deported.
 Many of the women at the shelter are sent there by their embassies.

 According to The Guardian, “At the shelter, women find themselves in another type of prison.
 Under Kuwaiti law, employers are obliged to report any worker who has “absconded” from a private home.
-Their residency permit is then canceled and orders are issued to detain and deport them.
+Their residence permit is then canceled and orders are issued to detain and deport them.

 While the facility is immaculate, with a large outdoor area and spotless corridors, those sheltering here are not allowed to go outside or use mobile phones.
 They can contact their families, but only on the shelter’s phone, and only at weekends.
 Women can be trapped here for months, if not years.”